-Ryan Schuring studying abroad at AJY at Universität Heidelberg for fall 2015; also Katherine Kucko and Lauren Kanady for full the full academic year 2015-2016
+Ryan Schuring studying abroad at AJY at Universität Heidelberg for fall 2015 semester; also Katherine Kucko and Lauren Kanady for full the full academic year 2015-2016

 At AJY, the goal is to assist students in becoming as fluent in German as possible.
 Many students take the major portion of their coursework in the areas of German language and literature, and German/European studies.
 Others choose freely among the full range of courses offered by the university once they have passed the language proficiency exam.
 Each individual student is assisted in navigating the extensive course catalog and finding classes appropriate for his/her major/minor.
 Popular departments include economics, history, Jewish studies, philosophy, political science, psychology and transcultural studies.
 AJY also supports students who wish to pursue individual research or capstone seminar projects.

 Above all, AJY presents students with choices: internships, service learning opportunities, office assistantships and a variety of extra-curricular activities.
 Students are encouraged to discover Germany and explore Europe on their own or in small groups with the German Rail and Interrail passes provided by the AJY program.

 Located in the heart of the city on Heidelberg’s famous University Square, the AJY study center, in which only German is spoken, is open daily between 7 a.m. and 11 p.m.
 Beyond housing classrooms and offices, the center provides various amenities to its students, including a lounge with German language TV, DVDs, newspapers and magazines, a fully equipped computer room and a small kitchen.
 Wi-Fi is available in all areas of the center.

 Each semester, a number of academic internships are offered through various partner institutions.
 These run concurrently with the semester at Universität Heidelberg.
 Students spend eight hours per week at their host institution and complete a term paper at the end of the internship.